mateuszpiskorz/WPF-RPiSenseHat-Datagrabber-App/README.md

 ### Attention!
 **Application requires server-side API and Python scripts (SenseHat functionality) on RaspberryPi which are not included in this repository.**
 ## Technologies/Patterns
-Windows Presentation Foundation(WPF), OXYplot, MVVM pattern
+Windows Presentation Foundation(WPF), OXYplot, MVVM pattern, C#, XAML
 ## TODOs
 * Improve apperence of  GUI
 * Rewrite for cleaner code